 All GroundGrabbas have been designed to screw into the substrate.
 Never smash GroundGrabbas into the substrate with any item be it a hammer or rock.
 Attempting to hit them into the ground will void warranty.

 Personally we think our GroundGrabba Products are brilliant and we love them but if within 30 days of purchase you dislike them or find they do not live up to your expectations then return them along with your receipt and proof of purchase from us and we will refund you.
 Simple!
+We will even pay your return postage if you purchased from us online.

 We do not anticipate you needing to replace them unless you lose them!